-• How are experts' system built?
+• How are experts system built?

-Knowledge Engineer Interviews domain experts and to get the clear knowledge and the they are translated into rules- This process is expensive and time consuming.
+Knowledge Engineer Interviews domain experts and to get the clear knowledge and the they aretranslated into rules- This process is expensive and time consuming.

-• Look for Automatic ways of constructing expert knowledge bases, but no automatic knowledge acquisition systems exist yet.
+• Look for Automatic ways of constructing expert knowledge bases, but no automatic knowledgeacquisition systems exist yet.

-• But there are programs that interact with domain experts to extract knowledge efficiently.

-• These programs provide supports for the following activities:
+- But there are programs that interact with domain experts to extract knowledge efficiently. - These programs provides supports for the following activities:

 - 1. Entering knowledge

 - 2. maintaining Knowledge base consistency

 - 3. Ensuring Knowledge base completeness.

-- The most useful knowledge acquisition programs are those that are restricted to a particular problem-solving paradigm eg: diagnosis or design.
+• The most useful knowledge acquisition programs are those that are restricted to a particular problemsolving paradigm eg: diagnosis or design.

-- If the paradigm is diagnosis then the program can structure its knowledge base around symptoms, hypothesis and causes.
+• If the paradigm is diagnosis then the program can structure its knowledge base around symptoms, hypothesis and causes.

-- It can identify symptoms for which the expert system has not yet provided causes. - Since one system have many multiple causes the program can ask for knowledge about how to decide when one hypothesis is better than another. - MOLE is a knowledge acquisition system for heuristic classification problems, such as diagnosing diseases. - It used in conjunction with COVER AND DIFFERENTIATE problem solving method. - An Expert system produced by MOLE accepts input data, comes up with a set of candidate explanations or classifications that cover(explain) the data., the uses differentiating knowledge to determine which oneis best. - MOLE interacts with human experts to produce a knowledge base that a system called MOLE- p (performance) uses to solve problems.
+It can identify symptoms for which the expert system has not yet provided causes.

+• Since one system have many multiple causes the program can ask for knowledge about how to decidewhen one hypothesis is better than another.

+• MOLE is a knowledge acquisition system for heuristic classification problems, such as diagnosingdiseases.

+• It used in conjunction with COVER AND DIFFERENTIATE problem solving method.

+• An Expert system produced by MOLE accepts input data ,comes up with a set of candidate explanations classifications that cover(explain) the data., the uses differentiating knowledge to determine which one best.

-The acquisition proceeds through several steps:
+• MOLE interacts with the human expert to produce a knowledge base that a system called MOLE- p(performance) uses to solve problems The acquisition proceeds through several steps: